aragon/aragonOS/readme.md

 - [ ] Transition own Governance Token logic and use MiniMe
 - [ ] Vote delegation with MiniMe
 - [ ] Default bylaw installation for all apps and DAOs
-- [ ] Update dapp to new event names and sources
+- [ ] Update DApp to new event names and sources
 - [ ] Update org factory to configure basic DAO